 A crowd of guys in their 20's spend most of their time hanging out.
 It's Christmas time in the early 1990's and the guys all begin to think it's about time they went about their lives ...
 See full summary »

-Larry Burrows is unhappy and feels powerless over his life.
+Larry Burrows (Jim Belushi) is unhappy and feels powerless over his life.
 He believes his entire life could have turned out differently had he not missed that shot in a baseball game when was a kid.
-One night he meets this mysterious man, who could change his fate by offering him that alternative life he always dreamed of.
-But as Burrows embarks on this journey of self discovery he realises that even this new life has its problems and drawbacks..
+One night he meets this mysterious man named Mike (Michael Caine), who could change his fate by offering him that alternative life he always dreamed of.
+But as Burrows embarks on this journey of self discovery he realizes that even this new life has its problems and drawbacks..
 Written by

 Sami Al-Taher <firstname.lastname@example.org>

 The office building, in which Jim Belushi works, is the former headquarters of the R. J. Reynolds Tobacco Company.
 See more »